basicallydan/danhough.com/busking/2018-07-17-more-stats.md

 So, next time you walk past a busker on the tube, singing Yellow and Torn on an endless loop, consider that your interaction with them could influence the choice of song they play next.
 Smile, wave, cover your ears or sing along, and if you can, chuck in some pocket change.

-_This article was originally written for [Londonist.com](http://londonist.com/london/transport/what-songs-earn-the-most-for-buskers-on-the-underground)._
+_This article was originally written for [Londonist.com](http://londonist.com/london/transport/what-songs-earn-the-most-for-buskers-on-the-underground).
+There are plenty more [busking reports where this one came from](/busking)._